Frequently Asked Questions

 The responsibility to protect the consumers’ interests should not be taken lightly.
 The escrow holder must remain impartial during the escrow period to ensure fair representation of all parties.
 It is crucial that the broker, lender or consumer makes a knowledgeable and informed decision in choosing an escrow company.

 “Controlled” escrow companies are non-licensed businesses that can be owned by a variety of entities, including real estate brokers, mortgage brokers, banks, savings and loans, and title insurance companies.
 Such companies fall under the jurisdiction of a variety of supervising agencies, with regulations and requirements that vary widely.
-One fact remains constant, none of the agencies have regulations as strict as those imposed on the escrow companies licensed by the Department of Business Oversight.
+One fact remains constant, none of the agencies have regulations as strict as those imposed on the escrow companies licensed by the Department of Financial Protection and Innovation (DFPI).

 Licensed escrow companies are consumers’ best bet for safeguarding their funds.
 All licensed escrow companies are required to be members of the Escrow Agents’ Fidelity Corporation, which provides fidelity coverage for member trust accounts in the amount of $5 million.
 This fidelity bond guarantees that, in the event of theft of trust accounts, the consumers’ funds are protected.